ivinjohn98/Parallel-Algorithms/assignments/hw1/readme.md

 * 50pts for a correct O(lg(P) + N/P) implementation of Prefix Sum in OpenMP
 * 25pts for your report on your Weak Scaling study
 * 25pts for your report on your Strong Scaling study
+* If you're inspired to experiment with other variations, please do so!
+These are just the basic requirements for the assignment.